jorgvm/timbiriche/README.md

 To play the game on your local environment, you need your own Firebase database.

-- Create your own free Firebase database on [firebase.google.com](https://firebase.google.com/).
+- Create your own free Firebase database on [firebase.google.com](https://firebase.google.com/)
-- Then add the keys to `.env.local`
+- Add the keys to `.env.local`
-- The game will create the data structure itself
+- The game will create the data structure on Firebase

 # Attribution / credits